Manor Solomon: Shakhtar Donetsk

-Fulham
+Loan to Fulham

-On 25 July 2022, English Premier League club Fulham announced the signing of Solomon on a one-year loan, following a FIFA ruling concerning the Russian-Ukrainian War which allows foreign players affected by the war to suspend their contracts with Ukrainian clubs until 30 June 2023.
+On 25 July 2022, English Premier League club Fulham announced the signing of Solomon on a one-year loan, following a FIFA ruling concerning the Russo-Ukrainian War which allows foreign players affected by the war to suspend their contracts with Ukrainian clubs until 30 June 2023.
 Solomon started training with Fulham on 10 July, and became a registered player for the club on 1 August.
 Upon his signing, he became the top-paid Israeli footballer, earning £1.7 million per season, with performance bonuses that can increase his salary to £2.5 million.

 He made his debut on 6 August, coming on as a substitute in the second half of a 2–2 home draw against Liverpool.
 On 7 January 2023, having recovered from a knee injury, he made his FA Cup debut for the club during their third round 2–0 away victory over Hull City, coming on as a second-half substitute.
-On 11 February, Solomon scored his first goal for the club, coming on as a 72nd minute substitute in their English Premier League match against Nottingham Forest, securing his team a 2–0 home win.
-On 18 February, in the following league week, Solomon netted a late winning goal in Fulham's 1–0 away victory over Brighton and Hove Albion.
-On 24 February he scored his third consecutive goal after coming on as a substitute, notching the equaliser in a 1–1 draw at home against Wolves.
-He became the first Israeli to have scored in three consecutive English Premier League matches since Ronny Rosenthal in 1992.
-On 28 February he scored his fourth consecutive goal in a 2–0 FA Cup victory over Leeds.
-On 6 March 2023 he scored his fifth consecutive goal in a 3-2 away defeat to Brentford.
+On 11 February, Solomon scored his first goal for the club, coming on as a 72nd minute substitute in their Premier League match against Nottingham Forest, securing his team a 2–0 home win.
+On 18 February, in the following league week, Solomon netted a late winning goal in Fulham's 1–0 away victory over Brighton & Hove Albion.
+On 24 February he scored his third consecutive goal after coming on as a substitute, notching the equaliser in a 1–1 draw at home against Wolverhampton Wanderers.
+He became the first Israeli to have scored in three consecutive Premier League matches since Ronny Rosenthal in 1992.
+On 28 February he scored his fourth consecutive goal in a 2–0 FA Cup victory over Leeds United.
+On 6 March 2023 he scored his fifth consecutive goal in a 3–2 away defeat to Brentford...

+Tottenham Hotspur

+On 11 July 2023, Solomon signed for English Premier League club Tottenham Hotspur, as a free agent (thanks to an extended compensation year by FIFA ruling in favour of ex-Ukrainian leagues' foreign players); with a five-year contract running until 30 June 2028.
+Solomon told The Athletic that he felt an immediate connection with Tottenham, especially after he had learnt about the London club's rich Jewish history.

+He made his professional league debut for the club on 19 August, coming on as a late substitute for Dejan Kulusevski in a 2–0 home victory over Manchester United.
+On 2 September, Solomon assisted Son Heung-min twice in a 5–2 away win against newly promoted Burnley.